sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatDaysCernay2012.md

 * word combinatorics : `tangent_words` as `WordPaths` ; `tangent_analytic_words` ; discussion about languages.

+Nicolas Borie:

+* refactoring of integer vectors using a Cython data structure based on IntClonableArray.
+* design discussion about how getting benefits of categories when implementing a Set with a group action.
+* finalise the implementation of integer vectors modulo the action of a permutation group.
+* Implementation of multivariate polynomials view as a free module over symmetric functions (Harmonic polynomials, Schubert polynomials, Monomials under staircase, Descent monomials ...)

 We would love to have some hard core Cython and/or Sage developer at hand :-)

 Tentative list of participants